-Files listed here are the most-recent issues unless otherwise noted; full history product information can be found on the Downloads page.
+Files listed here are the most-recent issues unless otherwise noted; full history product information can be found on the Documentation page.

 Two 5-segment LED meters allow direct observation of the audio signal levels present on the connected IFB or intercom circuit.
 The display range is optimized for the signal levels found on typical "wet" (DC with audio) IFB and intercom circuits, rather than traditional "VU" scaling.

 Two audio outputs provide transformer-coupled "dry" signals, one output associated with each IFB or intercom channel.
 These pro-audio-quality outputs are useful for a variety of production and testing applications.
 For example, the outputs can serve as the interface between a traditional "wet" IFB system and a wireless in-ear monitor or IFB system.
 The Model 72's outputs can also be connected to line-level inputs on an audio console, allowing IFB or intercom audio signals to be combined and/or routed to other local or remote talent or production personnel cue systems.
 Other applications may arise where an amplified speaker needs to be used to monitor an IFB or intercom circuit.
 The Model 72's audio outputs will make achieving this fast and simple.

 Power for the Model 72 is provided by the connected IFB or intercom circuit.
 Active circuitry ensures accurate level metering and excellent audio performance.
 The compact device is housed in a rugged aluminum enclosure.
 All inputs and outputs interface using industry-standard 3-pin male and female XLR-type connectors.
 The connectors are manufactured by Neutrik® and feature gold-plated contacts and metal housings.